duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

   - Job Duties:
     - Travel to construction sites throughout Southern and Central Ontario and supervise construction activities.
     - Duties Include: site inspection, material testing (soil, asphalt, concrete) using nuclear gauge, material sampling, data collection and general geotechnical work supervision.

-  The ideal candidate must be able to:
+  - The ideal candidate must be able to:
     - communicate effectively and demonstrate strong interpersonal skills.
     - must possess excellent verbal and written English skills
     - be well organized,
     - flexible with their schedule and
     - be able to deliver results on time.

-❖ (Past May 10, 2026) Perspective to secure an interview: Aecon Group Inc.
-- Toronto Co-op, Assistant Coordinator, Estimating (Applied on May 12)
-- Toronto Co-op, Assistant Coordinator, Design (Applied on May 13)

-❖ (Past May 18, 2026), (with Coop Employer Relation Consultant, Mrs. Maureen Koski support): Bird Construction
-- Open position: 1
-- Applied: March 12 at 4PM
-- Organization Information: Name of company, Division/City:
-- Contact Person:	Ms. Aga , Divisional Manager
-- Job Post Information:
-  - Lab Technician
-  - Location: Barrie, ON
-  - Start Date:	May 2026
-  - End Date:
-  - Job Duties:

-- What do I Know more after the interview?
-  - Interview by: Mr. [Eddie Odette](https://www.linkedin.com/in/eddie-odette-68656369/) (Project Manager), Ms. [Aga Rajwani](https://www.linkedin.com/in/aga-rajwani-140a9312a/) (Talent Acquisition)
-  - Start Date: May 4
-  - Work week: 8AM to 4:30PM Mon-Fri